alercebroker/alerce_client/docs/source/tutorials/multisurvey_api.rst

 Query Magstats
 =================

-To get the magstats for an object using the different classifiers implemented by ALeRCE we wil use :func:`~alerce.core.Alerce.multisurvey_query_magstats`
+To get the magstats for an object using the different classifiers implemented by ALeRCE we will use :func:`~alerce.core.Alerce.query_magstats`

 .. code-block:: python

-  # Getting detections for a ztf object
+  # Getting magstats for a ztf object
-  ztf_magstats = alerce.multisurvey_query_magstats(
+  ztf_magstats = alerce.query_magstats(
-    survey = "ztf",
+    survey="ztf",
-    oid = "ZTF18abbuksn",
+    oid="ZTF18abbuksn",
     )

-  # Getting detections for a lsst object
+  # Getting magstats for a lsst object
-  lsst_magstats = alerce.multisurvey_query_magstats(
+  lsst_magstats = alerce.query_magstats(
-    survey = "lsst",
+    survey="lsst",
-    oid = "45121627560013211"
+    oid="45121627560013211"
     )

 Query Probability
 ==================

-To get the probabilities for an object using the different classifiers implemented by ALeRCE we wil use :func:`~alerce.core.Alerce.multisurvey_query_probabilities`
+To get the probabilities for an object using the different classifiers implemented by ALeRCE we will use :func:`~alerce.core.Alerce.query_probabilities`

 .. code-block:: python

-  # Getting detections for a ztf object
+  # Getting probabilities for a ztf object
-  ztf_probabilities = alerce.multisurvey_query_probabilities(
+  ztf_probabilities = alerce.query_probabilities(
-    survey = "ztf",
+    survey="ztf",
-    classifier = "LC_classifier_BHRF_forced_phot",
+    classifier="LC_classifier_BHRF_forced_phot",
-    oid = "ZTF18abbuksn"
+    oid="ZTF18abbuksn"
     )

-  # Getting detections for a lsst object
+  # Getting probabilities for a lsst object
-  lssst_probabilities = alerce.multisurvey_query_probabilities(
+  lsst_probabilities = alerce.query_probabilities(
-    survey = "lsst",
+    survey="lsst",
-    classifier = "lc_classifier_lsst",
+    classifier="lc_classifier_lsst",
-    oid = "45121627560013211"
+    oid="45121627560013211"
     )